JieGH/Thermal-Camera/README.md

 This code reveived huge help from Adafruit.
 The code can be found in the AMG8833-TFT2.8-D1mini folder.

-The simple video demo can be fond in this Youtube link.
+The simple video demo can be found in this Youtube link.(no link so far)

 The schematic and PCB are shown in here: